10 Reasons To Do An Apprenticeship

-Relevant, real world experiences
+Relevant, real-world experiences

-Apprenticeships are designed with the help of employers, and offer a structured programme that coaches you through the skills you need to be successful.
+Apprenticeships are designed with the help of employers and offer a structured programme that coaches you through the skills you need to be successful.

-You will learn from experienced professionals on the job, and will also be trained externally at a local college or specialist training organisation.
-You will also be set targets to ensure that you are well supported and that you are progressing at an appropriate speed.
+You will learn from experienced professionals on the job, and will also be trained externally by a local college or specialist training organisation.
+You will be set targets to ensure that you are well supported and that you are progressing at an appropriate speed.
 The modules you decide to study will provide you with the essential knowledge needed for your future career.

 Friendly support and guidance